 SVG and BIFS can be considered as something equivalent: SVG is XML-based, while BIFS, even if not XML-based, owns an equivalent in the XMT format which is the XML translation of BIFS.
-As mentioned earlier, Flash is a proprietary format.
-Although the specification is publicly available (with some restrictions), it is subject to evolve without notice from the owner (Macromedia).
+Flash is a proprietary format, even if publicly available (with some restrictions), and is subject to evolve without notice from the owner (Macromedia).
 Postscript, even if being page-based, can be a good choice since translation tools are available from Postscript to SVG (Adobe Illustrator), thus to BIFS by the mean of XMT.
-However, Postscript is proprietary, while the SVG standard is absolutely free of patents or royalties, like every W3C standard.
+But Postscript is not absolutely free, while the SVG standard is absolutely free of patents or royalties, like every W3C standard.